 Where do the terms "VUCA" and "BANI" come from?
-And who knows RUPT?
+And who knows RUPT and TUNA?
 VUCA Positive Prime?
 It would be unwise to send the terms and the ideas behind them into competition with each other.

 The premise of a great conversation is that ideas will change the world.
 Harnessing the ideas and then discussing their practical application can change market ecosystems.
 We have been pursuing the guides that can help us be better leaders in this VUCA world, and we found another in Germany: Waltraud Glaeser.